BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 Data Science, or rather the role of the data scientist, is evolving.
 Expect it to continue to do so.

-We are long overdue a reality check; a much-needed __refinement__ of a nascent field which was bloated and under enormous pressure to deliver on huge and unfair expectations (thanks again FAANG!); a frankly impossible task for the huge swathe of businesses that aren't fully digitalised.
+It was long overdue a correction, or reality check - a much-needed __refinement__ of a nascent field, bloated and under enormous pressure to deliver on huge and unfair expectations (thanks again FAANG!).

+It could not be expected to deliver the promised gains for the huge swathe of businesses that aren't fully digitalised.

 However!
-To the people who have invested their time and money in their passion for data, and developed their skills to understand statistics & coding, modelling, plotting, dashboards... there is PLENTY still to do, opportunities abound, and I don't see that going away any time soon.
+To the people who have invested their time and money in their passion for data, who have developed their skills to understand statistics & coding, modelling, plotting, dashboards... there is PLENTY still to do, opportunities abound, and I don't see that going away any time soon.

 Pivot your pitch; you're a problem solver who knows advanced coding and statistics.
 That's a heady combination.
 As a data scientist, you're working across a stack of skills and capabilities.
 If you can own and enable each part, or at least more parts, of the __data --> insight__ pipeline and process, and understand the broader context of the puzzle you're trying to solve, you're of _incredible_ value.

 ## __Accept the situation and adapt!
 And of course: Never 👏 stop 👏 developing 👏 yourself.__